• Skip to primary navigation

 • Make sure that there is somewhere for the waste water pipe to go, otherwise you’ll need to fit this.
 For this project we are assuming that this is also available since your old machine will have had to have one.

-If you’re simple having problems with your machine, you might be able to repair it.
-Have a look at our project on trouble shooting and potentially mending your machine saving you the expense of buying a new one.
+If you’re simple having problems with your machine, you might be able to get it repaired and save yourself the expense of buying a new one.

 Removing An Old Washing Machine